What does CNCT stand for?

 Is the exam online or at a testing center?

-(in the spring) and will be administered through an online assessment software allowing you to take the exam from your workplace.
+(in the spring and late fall) and will be administered through an online assessment software allowing you to take the exam from your workplace.
 The exam is not held at testing centers.

 What is the format of the exam?